Recent Release | 14 Nov 2021

 Oxford Economics

 IBM’s Institute for Business Value and Oxford Economics surveyed 1,000 business insurance executives in 35 countries globally in June and July 2018.
-The survey centred on the role of platforms, platform strategy, and participant readiness.
+The survey centered on the role of platforms, platform strategy, and participant readiness.

 Insurers are wary of adopting new technologies and new platforms – investment in that industry platforms increased only by 7 percent, with only 21 percent of respondents having adapted their business strategies to include platforms.
 Previous surveys show that insurers view platforms and new technologies as disruptions however, few believe those disruptions affect their own businesses.
 To remain competitive in the market, insurers must adjust their business strategies to include platforms, select the correct platform, and work with their ecosystems partners to maximize the values of the platforms used.